-Leather upholstered chairs are good as well, especially since they are designed to withstand wear and tear and depending on the overall finish, is firm and sturdy.
-The drawback of leather chairs however is that overtime and especially if it is exposed to direct sunlight, the leather will slowly begin to crack and peel.
+Leather upholstered chairs are good as well, especially since they are designed to withstand wear and tear and depending on the overall finish, are firm and sturdy.
+The drawback of leather chairs however is that over time and especially if it is exposed to direct sunlight, the leather will slowly begin to crack and peel.
 A good alternative to this is opting for fabric upholstered chairs.
 If fabric isn’t your cup of tea, you can also go for molded polyurethane chairs with caster wheels.
-The interesting thing about polyurethane chairs is that , like the laminated boards, they come in a wide variety of designs and are manufactured in large quantities; making it the best option for spaces that require more than one style of chair.
+The interesting thing about polyurethane chairs is that, like the laminated boards, they come in a wide variety of designs and are manufactured in large quantities; making them the best option for spaces that require more than one style of chair.

-Metals such as steel and aluminum are slowly making its comeback to the office design as they are considered timeless materials; especially in file cabinets, drawers, lockers and even computer cabinets.
+Metals such as steel and aluminum are slowly making their comeback to office design as they are considered timeless materials; especially in file cabinets, drawers, lockers, and even computer cabinets.

 3. COLOR SCHEMES

 Modern office interior design relies heavily on the use of color to brighten the overall working space and improve the mood of the employees in the room.
-And while the neutral color palette of white, gray, black and browns are still favored by some, most office interiors are now adopting a brighter and engaging color scheme.
-Colors such as blues, greens, and oranges and occasionally red are slowly becoming popular choices of color as they add a certain amount of personality to an otherwise monotonous interior.
+While the neutral color palette of white, gray, black, and brown is still favored by some, most office interiors are now adopting a brighter and more engaging color scheme.
+Colors such as blues, greens, oranges, and occasionally red are slowly becoming popular choices of color as they add a certain amount of personality to an otherwise monotonous interior.

 - Blues tend to evoke a sense of trust and reliability as well as a calming and cooling effect.
-This can be seen in financial company logos, banks and even electronic brands such as Dell and HP.
-If your office has a conference room, place the blue color in a singular wall where it can often be looked at.
-You can set it as an accent wall or even where your screen or whiteboard is situated at.
-You can also put the color in your working space so as to calm and relax your employees when they work.
+This can be seen in financial company logos, banks, and even electronic brands such as Dell and HP.
+If your office has a conference room, place the blue color on a singular wall where it can often be looked at.
+You can set it as an accent wall or even where your screen or whiteboard is situated.
+You can also put the color in your working space to calm and relax your employees when they work.

-- Another color that is making its mark is taupe, which is a gray brown color that gives off a modern yet elegant look.
-You can see this in many modern interiors as a means to counterbalance the abundant use of white and gray and even wood.
-Not only does it give off a clean and polished look, it is slowly becoming one of the most versatile colors in any color palette.
+- Another color that is making its mark is taupe, which is a gray-brown color that gives off a modern yet elegant look.
+You can see this in many modern interiors as a means to counterbalance the abundant use of white, gray, and even wood.
+Not only does it give off a clean and polished look, but it is slowly becoming one of the most versatile colors in any color palette.

 4. DECORATIVE ELEMENTS